bots8/nutgram-starter-kit/README.md

 https://nutgram.dev/

+## Main Features

+- Well-structured folder
+- Ease database integration
+- CLI for development
+- Testing kit (Pest)
+- Ready for production

 ## Requirements

 Before you begin, ensure that you have the following requirements installed:

-- PHP 8.2 or higher
+- PHP 8.1 or higher
 - cURL extension for PHP
-- MySQL Database (optional)
+- Database (optional)

 ## Installation